karmada-io/website/docs/userguide/globalview/customizing-resource-interpreter.md

 [StatusReflection][15] describes the rules for Karmada to pick the resource's status.

 A Kyverno `ClusterPolicy` is a collection of rules, whose `.status` contains policy runtime data. `StatusReflection` determines which fields Karmada collect from the member clusters.
-Here we pick some fields from resouce in member cluster.
+Here we pick some fields from resource in member cluster.

 <details>
 <summary>StatusReflection-Defined-In-ResourceInterpreterCustomization</summary>